olehkazban/js-eng-init/bootcamp/tools-for-collaboration-1.md

 >To join chat just click on 'gitter' badge

 1. Your mentor's status repository, for day-to-day communication
-1. [Course reposiotry](https://github.com/brotherhood-of-javascript/js-eng-init), to improve learning programm
+1. [Course repository](https://github.com/brotherhood-of-javascript/js-eng-init), to improve learning program

 **[⬆ back to top](#tools-for-collaboration-1)**